meganbradley/OLSource1/OLSource1/v1/TopicContainer/Topics/Stretch-1-overview.md

 ## What kind of databases and tables are candidates for Stretch Database?
  Stretch Database targets transactional databases with large amounts of historical data, typically stored in a small number of tables.
 These tables may contain more than a billion rows.

- If you use the temporal table feature of [!INCLUDE[ssNoVersion](../../TokenContainer/ssNoVersion_md.md )], use Stretch Database to migrate all or part of the associated history table to cost\-effective storage in Azure.
-For more info, see [Manage Retention of Historical Data in System\-Versioned Temporal Tables](assetId:///7925ebef-cdb1-4cfe-b660-a8604b9d2153 ).
+ If you use the temporal table feature of [!INCLUDE[ssNoVersion](../../TokenContainer/ssNoVersion_md.md)], use Stretch Database to migrate all or part of the associated history table to cost\-effective storage in Azure.
+For more info, see [Manage Retention of Historical Data in System\-Versioned Temporal Tables](assetId:///7925ebef-cdb1-4cfe-b660-a8604b9d2153).

  Use Stretch Database Advisor, a feature of SQL Server 2016 Upgrade Advisor, to identify databases and tables for Stretch Database.
-For more info, see [Identify databases and tables for Stretch Database](assetId:///81bd93d8-eef8-4572-88d7-5c37ab5ac2bf ).
-To learn more about potential blocking issues, see [Surface area limitations and blocking issues for Stretch Database](assetId:///2b1fbec1-7859-44fc-8417-724fc57a59c0 ).
+For more info, see [Identify databases and tables for Stretch Database](assetId:///81bd93d8-eef8-4572-88d7-5c37ab5ac2bf).
+To learn more about potential blocking issues, see [Surface area limitations and blocking issues for Stretch Database](assetId:///2b1fbec1-7859-44fc-8417-724fc57a59c0).

 ##  <a name="FAQ"></a> Frequently asked questions about Stretch Database
  **Does Stretch Database work with \<SQL Server feature name\>?**
- -   For a list of [!INCLUDE[ssNoVersion](../../TokenContainer/ssNoVersion_md.md )] features that make a table ineligible for Stretch, see [Surface area limitations and blocking issues for Stretch Database](assetId:///2b1fbec1-7859-44fc-8417-724fc57a59c0 ).
+ -   For a list of [!INCLUDE[ssNoVersion](../../TokenContainer/ssNoVersion_md.md)] features that make a table ineligible for Stretch, see [Surface area limitations and blocking issues for Stretch Database](assetId:///2b1fbec1-7859-44fc-8417-724fc57a59c0).

 -   Optionally, download SQL Server 2016 Upgrade Advisor and run the Stretch Database Advisor to identify databases and tables that are candidates for Stretch Database.
-For more info, see [Identify databases and tables for Stretch Database](assetId:///81bd93d8-eef8-4572-88d7-5c37ab5ac2bf ).
+For more info, see [Identify databases and tables for Stretch Database](assetId:///81bd93d8-eef8-4572-88d7-5c37ab5ac2bf).

  **Can I target another local SQL Server instance for Stretch Database?**
- No. Stretch Database does not support another local [!INCLUDE[ssNoVersion](../../TokenContainer/ssNoVersion_md.md )] instance as the remote endpoint.
+ No. Stretch Database does not support another local [!INCLUDE[ssNoVersion](../../TokenContainer/ssNoVersion_md.md)] instance as the remote endpoint.

  **Can I disable Stretch and move migrated data back to the local table?**
  Yes.
-For more info, see [Disable Stretch Database and bring back remote data](assetId:///c1bbb24e-47e3-46aa-b786-fcadf9fb65ce ).
+For more info, see [Disable Stretch Database and bring back remote data](assetId:///c1bbb24e-47e3-46aa-b786-fcadf9fb65ce).

 ## Terms
  **Local database**.
-The on\-premises SQL 2015 database.
+The on\-premises [!INCLUDE[ssSQL15]()] database.

  **Remote endpoint**.
 The location in Microsoft Azure that contains the database’s remote data.